Okay, tighten your belts, get something to drink while you read it, this set is LONG.

 Indeed, the information which was conveyed to Harry was conveyed primarily as images, and sound.
 Not as any form of text.
 The Diary only wrote back when it was attempting to communicate with a potential target.

 And none of that happened by accident.
 Nor could Tom readily have anticipated the events that were going to end up being recorded in that diary before they happened.
 I think he was already recording his day-to-day activities during his 5th year before he discovered the entrance to the Chamber (He very deliberately did not let Harry get a look at that page).
-Plus, when you factor in his modification of Morfin Gaunt’s memory just the previous summer, it is not at all difficult to deduce that Tom may have decided to conduct an experiment in creating a form portable memory storage.
+Plus, when you factor in his modification of Morfin Gaunt’s memory just the previous summer, it is not at all difficult to deduce that Tom may have started that year intending to conduct an experiment in creating a form portable memory storage.

 Riddle could not very well have gone off to Hogwarts the previous September with the intention of putting himself into a book, confidently expecting that this was the year that he was going to strike gold and uncover the entrance to the Chamber of Secrets.
 He may believe in prophecies, but he isn’t a seer.
 He had not at that point yet found the entrance to the Chamber, let alone subdued the monster that was waiting there.
 But when it happened, it enhanced the value of that particular diary immeasurably.